Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Nevada can work for families, but it needs to be planned carefully.
 Las Vegas is not automatically a kids-first destination, but the right hotel, pool, activities, shows, and day trips can make it work.

 For families with younger kids, choose lodging carefully and avoid building the whole trip around nightlife areas.
-For older kids and teens, Nevada can be a fun mix of shows, food, outdoor scenery, shopping, and unique experiences.
+For older kids and teens, Nevada can be a fun mix of shows, food, outdoor scenery, shopping, sports, and unique experiences.

 Travel Advisor Tip: Nevada family trips work best when you plan both sides of the state’s personality.
 Mix Las Vegas resorts and shows with Red Rock Canyon, Hoover Dam, Valley of Fire, or Lake Tahoe so the trip does not feel like one long casino corridor.